calvear93/monorepo-vite-react/README.md

 -   **[prettier](https://prettier.io/)**: opinionated code formatter

 For correct interpretation of linters, is recommended to use [Visual Studio Code](https://code.visualstudio.com/) as IDE and install the plugins in .vscode folder at 'extensions.json'.

-## 🛠️ **Troubleshooting**

--   **I want to debug my code with breakpoints**:

-    First, you should run your app with `pnpm start:dev` so you can debug in Visual Studio Code, using the `launch.json` profile in .vscode, pressing F5 or in Run and Debug sidebar option.

--   **`<cmd>` is not recognized as an internal or external command, operable program or batch file.**:

-    In Windows, sometimes appear this message, because some node module isn't installed for your system version.
-    In example, if you execute `npm i` in WSL, and execute `pnpm start:dev` in Powershell, you get the error for `env-cmd` is not recognized.
-    So, you should execute `npm i` in Powershell terminal for solve that.

-*   **I can't see my console logs for my unit tests**:

-    You can set "verbose": false in webpack.config.js for show your console logs.

 ---